 By 1971, the Nea Filadephia stadium is equipped with floodlights and thus may host matches at night, while in the late 1970s, it is the first stadium in Greece with a double-tier stand.
 The "Skepasti" tier (meaning "roofed"), the actual nest of AEK's ultras, was the first double-tier stand in Greece built at the expenses of Loukas Mparlos, the second of the club's historic Presidents, and developed by Gerasimos Ertsos, an engineer and member of AEK BoD.<br />It was in a derby match against Panathinaikos in November 1980 when an all-time record attendance of 36,766 tickets was registered.
 Gradually, the stadium's capacity was reduced.
 The standing area was eliminated and, due to the obligation to place proper seats on the stands, the number of seating spectators was reduced.
 Nea Filadelphia in the new era

-On September 7, 1991, the first stadium roof in Greece was introduced; it was the roof of Gate 18.
+On September 7, 1991, the the roof of Gate 18 was introduced.
 The cost was covered by former President Nikos Gkoumas, whom the stadium was named after.
 In 1992, The Melissanidis-Karras administration launched a series of actions aimed at applying a facelift on the stadium.
 Rebuilding of dressing rooms, which for many years used to be under Gate 19, construction of a luxurious members club and a Press Room, brand new benches fitted.